cmu-sei/iides/examples/example4.md

 - **`Date`**:
  2017-02-01
 - **`Category`**:
- Unmet Expectations (*3*) - Insider's expectations of/from their employer were not met.
+ Unmet Expectations (*3*) &mdash; Insider's expectations of/from their employer were not met.
 - **`Subcategory`**:
- Compensation/Benefit Issues (*3.1*) - Insider expressed dissatisfaction with current compensation or benefits.
+ Compensation/Benefit Issues (*3.1*) &mdash; Insider expressed dissatisfaction with current compensation or benefits.

 ## Ttp